The Ramsey Theory of Henson graphs: Halpern- -style Theorems for strong coding trees

 \begin{proof} Let $T,A,A_e,B,\tilde{X}$ be given satisfying the hypotheses, and let $h$ be a coloring of the members of $\Ext_T(A,\tilde{X})$ into two colors, $\{0,1\}$.
 Fix the following notation: Let $d+1$ equal the number of nodes in $\tilde{X}$, and enumerate the nodes in $\tilde{X}$ as $s_0,\dots, s_d$ so that $s_d$ is the critical node in $\tilde{X}$.
 Let $i_0$ denote the integer such that $s_{i_0}$ is the node which is a sequence of $0$'s.
 Notice that $i_0$ can equal $d$ only if we are in Case (a) and the splitting node in $\tilde{X}$ is a sequence of $0$'s.
 In Case (b), let $I_{0}$ denote the set of all $i<d$ such that $s^+_i(l_{\tilde{X}})=0$ and let $I_{1}$ denote the set of all $i<d$ such that $s^+_i(l_{\tilde{X}})=1$.

 Let $L$ denote the collection of all $l\in\bN$ such that there is a member of $\Ext_T(A,\tilde{X})$ with nodes of length $l$.
-In Case (a), since $B$ is valid in $T$, $L$ consists of those $l\in\bN$ for which there is a splitting node of length $l$ extending $s_d$, is infinite by Lemma \ref{lem.poc}.
-In Case (b), since $\tilde{X}$ contains a coding node, it follows from the proof of Lemma \ref{lem.pnc} that $L$ is exactly the set of all $l\in\bN$ for which there is a coding node of length $l$ extending $s_d$.
+In Case (a), since $B$ is valid in $T$, it follows from Lemmas \ref{lem.poc} and \ref{lem.perfect} that $L$ consists of those $l\in\bN$ for which there is a splitting node of length $l$ extending $s_d$ and that $L$ is infinite.
+In Case (b), since $\tilde{X}$ contains a coding node, it follows from Lemma \ref{lem.pnc} that $L$ is exactly the set of all $l\in\bN$ for which there is a coding node of length $l$ extending $s_d$ and that $L$ is infinite.

 For each $i\in (d+1)\setminus\{i_0\}$, let $T_i=\{t\in T:t\contains s_i\}$.
 Let $\Seq[0]$ denote the set of all sequences of $0$'s of finite length.
 Let $T_{i_0}=\{t\in T:t\contains s_{i_0}$ and $t\in \Seq[0]\}$, the collection of all leftmost nodes in $T$ extending $s_{i_0}$.
 Let $\kappa=\beth_{2d}$.
 The following forcing notion $\bP$ adds $\kappa$ many paths through $T_i$, for each $i\in d\setminus\{i_0\}$, and one path through $T_d$.
 If $i_0\ne d$, then $\bP$ will add one path through $T_{i_0}$, but with $\kappa$ many ordinals labeling this path.
 We allow this in order to simplify notation. .1in